dknappettmsft/learn/azure-stack-and-devops/technologies-used-in-azure-stack-for-devops/role-based-access-control.md

 identity.

 Designing RBAC for subscriptions, resource groups, and resources is the responsibility of the Cloud Administrator.
-Please refer to the following website: <https://aka.ms/moc-10995A-pg044>.
+For more information, refer to the following website: <https://aka.ms/moc-10995A-pg044>.